thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

   + Summarize complex information in a clear, concise manner
   + Help readers decide whether or not to read the article
   + Used in conferences to summarize what the speaker will say during his/her presentation

+### other thoughts

+* Whatever you identify as the strongest sentences in the main text, make sure those are reflected in the abstract

 ## title